 Cycles of Stagnation and Innovation

-Each time we experience a major disruption, like a social revolution, a spiritual awakening, a scientific discovery or the dawn of a new economy it feels as though we are on the precipice of instant and permanent change – to steal from the wise and powerful Lady Gaga, as if we are on the “Edge of Glory”.
+Each time we experience a major disruption, like a social revolution, a spiritual awakening, a scientific discovery or the dawn of a new economy it feels as though we are on the precipice of instant and permanent change.
 In reality, change is much slower and I think that MLK jr understood social progress more accurately when he said: “The arc of the universe is slow, but it tends towards justice”.
 Society continuously goes through cycles of progress, stagnation, death and rebirth.
 With each rebirth we make only small improvements.

 Satoshi Nakamoto began a monetary rebirth in 2009.
 We are now in the stage of progress where innovation is flourishing as we begin, en masse, to adopt a superior system to the fraud which preceded Bitcoin.